VUEngine/VBDE/readme.txt

     plugins and slightly modified to have a button bar on top.
 With these buttons, you can quickly compile the current project, run the compiled ROM in an emulator, convert images, etc.

-    VBDE is also available as a Pro edition, which comes with a copy of IntelliJ IDEA Community Edition that has been modified and pre-configured for VB development.
+    VBDE is also available as a Pro version, which comes with a copy of IntelliJ IDEA Community Edition that has been modified and pre-configured for VB development.
+Note that, for the Pro version, VBDE has to be located in C:/vbde for all features to work out of the box.

   o Compiling and running